Self-similar blow up for energy supercritical semilinear wave equation: Dissipativity of linearized operator

 \section{Dissipativity of linearized operator}

-We now start the study of the dynamical stability of self similar profiles.
+We now start the study of the dynamical stability of self-similar profiles.
 Our aim in this section is to realize the linearized operator as a compact perturbation of a maximal accretive operator in a {\em global in space} Sobolev norm.
-From now on, we assume \eqref{eq: (d,p)}.\\
+From now on, we assume $d=3$.\\